-In accordance with Government Auditing Standards, we have also issued our report dated October 30, 2015 on our consideration of the Ballston Public Parking Garage's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Ballston Public Parking Garage's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated October 31, 2017 on our consideration of the Garage's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the result of that testing, and not to provide an opinion on the effectiveness of the Garage's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Garage's internal control over financial reporting and compliance.